spacetelescope/jwst/docs/jwst/straylight/main.rst

 The radius of influence :math: 'R' and the exponent :math: 'k' are variables that can be adjusted to the actual problem.
 The default values for these parameters are :math:`R = 50` pixels and :math:`k = 1`.

+The second algorithm uses a 'regions' reference file type that is stored in the ASDF extension of the input model.
+The 'regions' information is a 1032 by 1024 mask containing the 'slice number' of the pixel or in the case of  non-science gap pixels, the value zero.
+The assign_wcs step creates the 'regions' information by reading in the MIRI MRS distortion file.
+The first extension of this file contains the slice number for each pixel or 0 for gap pixels.